cgruver/code-assistant-sandbox/cajun-navy.md

 1. Register one or more `Shelters` associated with an `Impact Zone`.

-1. `Victims` are registered for assistance.
+1. Register `Victims` for assistance.

 1. `Responders` indicate their availability to help `Victims`